GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 1. On the **Network** panel, select the profile and send another message.
 1. Toggle the **WS** filter, click your connection name, open the **Messages** tab, and check the time difference between sent and echoed messages with and without throttling.
 For example:

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tqynaMk7SIL6oIYwuBgM.png", alt="Messages sent and echoed with and without throttling", width="800", height="694" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tqynaMk7SIL6oIYwuBgM.png", alt="Messages sent and echoed with and without throttling.", width="800", height="694" %}

 #### Emulate slow network connections from the Network conditions drawer {: #throttling-network-conditions }